 Microsoft lobbied to derail the plan by pushing for the state to accept an alternative that Microsoft had recently developed, Office Open XML.
 As a part of those efforts, it advertised on the editorial pages of the Boston Globe and other publications in the state.
 Microsoft also published the ad on its website.
 The image from its website is shown below.

 Microsoft’s ad did not mention ODF or Office Open XML, even though that was the focus of Microsoft’s lobbying efforts in Massachusetts.
 It was image advertising directed at Massachusetts.
 The author of the advertisement was the president of Microsoft.
-He first tried to soften up his Mass. audience by saying one of his two homes is in Mass.
-He goes on to say that he roots for the Boston Red Sox, even when they play against the home team in Seattle where he has his main residence.
-Also, he mentions the talent in Mass.: “steeped in talent” and “incredible talent.”
+He tries to soften up his Mass. audience with flattery: Mass. is “steeped in talent” and has “incredible talent.”
+Also, one of his two homes is in Mass.
+He says that he roots for the Boston Red Sox, even when they play against the home team in Seattle where he has his main residence.

 Microsoft brags in the advertisement that, “Worldwide, 750,000 software, hardware and services companies partner with Microsoft, innovating and building their businesses on its platform technologies.”